 The penalties for DUI can be significant.
 Don't accept a plea bargain without consulting an attorney to determine your rights and the legal options available to you.
-To schedule an appointment and discuss your case, contact DUI defense lawyer Harry L. Harper today.
+To schedule an appointment and discuss your case, contact the law firm of Harry L. Harper.

 Car Stops and Field Sobriety Tests - Issues That Affect Results

-Breathalyzers - Understanding How Results Can be Artificially Effected
+Breathalyzers and Understanding How Results Can Be Artifically Affected

 Breathalyzers work by measuring the amount of alcohol saturation in the blood of the lungs' air sacs.
 If you take a deep breath and blow hard, air is drawn from deeper in the lungs where alcohol saturation is at its highest; if, however, you blow from higher up in your diaphragm, the air will likely contain less alcohol saturation.
 While this may not be important in cases where a suspect is significantly drunk, it is important when a suspect's blood alcohol level is near - but under - the legal limit.
 Additionally, how a breathalyzer is calibrated and maintained will impact whether or not its results are dependable.

 Even if there is no question you were drunk, working with the court can

 determine whether you lose your license, serve time in jail or face

 additional penalties such as the installation of an ignition interlock device.
 For more information about how the Law Firm of Harry L. Harper can help you, contact us today.